Atlas2k/bug-buddy/README.md

 I will be adding more features as I use the program and find shortcomings in it's current state.
 ## Instructions
-* Simply create a MongoDB data base locally or on a cloud provider of your choice.
+* Simply create a MongoDB database locally or on a cloud provider of your choice.

-* Insert the MongoDB data base URI in line 12 of src/main/java/com/bugbuddy/App.java.
+* Create a database called bugs in which a collection called main should also be created.

+* When prompted enter the database URI of the previously created database into the console.

 * Once that's done you're off to the races!

+**Side note:** If you wish to change the database URI simply edit the DatabaseURI.txt file, delete the current URI and add the new database link you wish to use.